Bring an orthography statement on the language.

 Switch to code view to create the logic

-- Might be better to avoid “dead” keys or comma/semicolon modifier keys if it isn’t too disruptive.
+- It might be better to avoid “dead” keys or comma/semicolon modifier keys if it isn’t too disruptive.
 Keys that modify after are more easily discoverable.

 - Should output NFC